michaelizaguirre501/new-cheffie/README.md

 #### Shopping List
 ![Shopping list](https://res.cloudinary.com/cheffie/image/upload/v1623774895/shopping_list_kj1xun.png)

 The shopping list automatically gets a count of all ordered items and lists the ingredients that the chef has entered.
 The chef has the freedom to choose how they enter their ingredients and only the chef is able to see them.
-Every chef's recipie book looks different and doing it this way ensure they will have all the information they need to provide the best dishes.
+Every chef's recipie book looks different and doing it this way will ensure they will have all the information they need to provide the best dishes.

 #### Add Item Form
 ![Add item](https://res.cloudinary.com/cheffie/image/upload/v1623775121/additem_u6fca3.png)